nysenate/OpenLegislation/docs/backend/index.md

 #### Mail Configuration

-The `checkmail` properties are only useful if you are interested running spotcheck data qa reports.
+The `checkmail` properties are only useful if you are interested running spotcheck data QA reports.

 Point the `mail.smtp` properties at an smtp server to enable email sending.
-This is required for api key registration.
+This is required for API key registration.

 #### Domain Configuration